 5. Alligator Alley

 Located in the Savannah National Wildlife Refuge, Alligator Alley is a dirt road that runs through the swamp land just outside of Savannah.
-We stopped here on our way up to Hilton Head for the day, with very low expectations of actually seeing live gators in their natural environment.
-We were very surprised when within the first mile alone we had seen over a dozen alligators.
+I stopped here on our way up to Hilton Head for the day, with very low expectations of actually seeing live gators in their natural environment.
+I was very surprised when within the first mile alone we had seen over a dozen alligators.
 The drive itself was surprisingly beautiful – not what I was expecting either driving through the swamps.

 6. Bonaventure Cemetery